 VA honors the unidentified brave service members who made the ultimate sacrifice.
 This Veterans Day, we honor the 100th anniversary of the dedication of the Tomb of the Unknown Soldier.
 We will not forget the brave men and women who made the ultimate sacrifice but were never identified or returned.

-Deciding whether to breastfeed or chestfeed is a very personal decision that many parents make during their lives.
+Deciding whether to breastfeed is a very personal decision that many parents make during their lives.
 There are many health benefits associated with lactation and provision of human milk to infants.

 Musculoskeletal (MSK) conditions can affect a person's muscles, tendons, ligaments, bones, and joints—all of which can impact the body's movement.
 MSK conditions may be caused by an accident, overuse, or repetitive motions.
 Sometimes people can have pain without ever being injured.